No A-card. No Election. No Union.

 Election Facts – The Significance of an A-card

-Despite being turned down seven times in a row, union organizers once again are trying to convince Union Pacific dispatchers to give up their management status and join a union.
-Here are some facts about the organization process to keep in mind if you are approached by a union organizer.
+Despite having been turned down eight times in a row, union organizers are once again trying to convince Union Pacific dispatchers to abandon their management status and join a union.
+Here are some essential facts about the process to keep in mind if you are approached by a union organizer.

 For a union to obtain authority to represent UP dispatchers, it would have to prevail in an election conducted by the National Mediation Board (NMB).
-The NMB will not hold an election unless it is convinced a sufficient number of employees who are eligible to vote actually want an election.
+The NMB will not hold an election unless it is convinced that a sufficient number of employees who are eligible to vote actually want an election.

-To demonstrate to the NMB that a sufficient number of employees want an election, the organizers would have to submit “authorization cards,” commonly referred to as A-cards, signed by employees.
-The organizers would be required to present valid A-cards representing more than 50 percent of the pool of eligible voters.
+To demonstrate to the NMB that a sufficient number of employees want an election, the organizers must submit authorization cards, commonly referred to as “A-cards”, signed by eligible employees.
+The organizers are required to present valid A-cards representing more than 50% of the pool of eligible voters.

-If organizers are able to present valid A-cards that the NMB finds represent more than 50 percent of the pool of eligible voters, then the NMB must authorize an election.
+If the organizers are able to present valid A-cards which the NMB determines represents more than 50% of the pool of eligible voters, the NMB must authorize and conduct an election.

 The last time union organizers tried to convince dispatchers to leave the management ranks, they only asked a select number of dispatchers to sign A-cards.
 In the event you find yourself being repetitively contacted by organizers to sign an A-card, do not feel pressured to sign an A-card as a way to stop the bombardment.
 Remember, signing an A-card could result in election and certification of a union, even if you truly prefer to remain management and enjoy the associated benefits.
 Bottom line, if you don’t want to join a union, the easiest and surest way to say so is to not sign an A-card.